oinanoanalysis/h5oina/H5OINAFile.md

 * 8.0
   * Remove LZF compression filter for EBSD Patterns datasets in order to increase writing/reading speed
-  * Add LAM Field Coordinates X,Y and Index datasets to the Data group of EBSD, EDS and Electron Image techniques (used for montaged EBSD maps, EDS maps and electron images)
+  * Add LAM Field Coordinates X,Y and Index datasets to the Data group of EBSD, EDS and Electron Image techniques (used for montaged large area EBSD maps, EDS maps and electron images)
 * 7.0
   * Add various optional datasets to EBSD Header group, including Acquired Pattern Width and Height to support reduced-size patterns export
   * Add Phase Group Id, Pseudo Symmetry and Reference Spectrum datasets to EBSD Phase group